fweller/os-manifesto/linux-distros-debian.md

 All the distributions listed on this page are either actually Debian or are downstream of Debian

-- The package format is DEB
+- The package format is RPM
 - The package managers are DPKG, APT, Aptitude

 The most popular distributions on the page are